ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_costmap2d_plugin.md

 class GradientLayer : public nav2_costmap_2d::Layer
 ```

 The basic class provides the set of virtual methods API for working with costmap layers in a plugin.
 These methods are called at runtime by `LayeredCostmap`.
-The list of methods, their description, and necessity to have these methods in plugin’s code is presented in the table below:
+The list of methods, their description, and necessity to have these methods in plugin's code is presented in the table below:

 <div class="center-table" markdown>